h183502/dat110public/week4/week4.md

 ### Week 4 Project : 28.01 - 01.02

-** WARNING: assignment under construction - nothing final yet**

 #### Organisation

 Week 4 is devoted to project work which is to be undertaken in groups of 2-3 students.

 There will be no lecture and no lab Wednesday/Thursday due to travelling.
-The lectures and teaching assistants will be available on Monday 28.1 and on Friday 1.2 in the normal lecture and lab hours.
+The lectures and teaching assistants will be available on Monday 28.1 and on Friday 1.2 in the normal lecture and lab-hours.

-You are therefore also strongly encouraged to use the discussion forum at Canvas through out the week
+You are therefore also strongly encouraged to use the [discussion forum](https://hvl.instructure.com/courses/6156/discussion_topics/30353) in Canvas throughout the week.

 #### Overview